 Dry food is convenient and easy to find, making it a popular choice for new kitten owners.
 Dry food is easy to store and has all the essential nutrients and vitamins that your kitten needs to thrive so you can rest easy knowing that they are getting everything they need.
 Dry food also has dental advantages, as the kibble helps scrape off plaque and tartar to keep their teeth clean and healthy.

-Our top choice overall for best dry kitten foods is the Blue Buffalo Wilderness Dry Kitten Food.
+Our top choice overall for the best dry kitten food is the Blue Buffalo Wilderness Dry Kitten Food.
 This grain-free kitten food is packed with high-quality protein from real chicken, contains taurine for cognitive health and eye health and fatty acids DHA and ARA to promote healthy development, and includes Blue Buffalo’s unique “LifeSource Bits,” a blend of antioxidants, vitamins, and minerals for beneficial immune support and development.

 The best dry kitten food for the money is the Purina Kitten Chow Nurture Dry Cat Food.
 It is made with real chicken and contains DHA for optimum vision and brain development, as well as essential vitamins and nutrients and added antioxidants for vital immune support.

 Bringing home a new kitten is an exciting experience, but it can be a stressful time too.
-Choosing what to feed your new companion is difficult and can add to the anxiety.
-Hopefully, our in-depth kitten food reviews have added clarity and helped you choose the best kitten food for your feline friend.
+Choosing what to feed your new kitty is difficult and can add to the anxiety.
+Hopefully, our in-depth kitten food reviews have added some clarity and helped you choose the best kitten food for your feline friend.

 Featured image credit: MaraZe, shutterstock